-I read Why I Am Not a Feminist by Jessa Crispin when it was recommended by a colleague and when just hearing the title made my blood boil as I recalled countless bad Jezebel articles and dead end arguments on social media about feminism over the past few years.
+I read Why I Am Not A Feminist: A Feminist Manifesto by Jessa Crispin when it was recommended by a colleague and when just hearing the title made my blood boil as I recalled countless bad Jezebel articles and dead end arguments on social media about feminism over the past few years.
 So, I read it.

 As expected, Crispin makes some good points, but also made my blood boil.
 It reads like being in an argument with the most gaslighting, narcissistic lover or family member you can’t escape.
 You bring up a problem.
 They put words in your mouth.
 They turn it around and accuse you of doing the thing that they were doing.
 Everything gets spun around.
 They deny saying the thing they just said.
 You feel like you’re taking crazy pills.
 Actually, that’s exactly what it’s like to read this book if you are me–a college-educated woman who has identified as a feminist since the halcyon days of undergraduate school.

 The good aspects are that there are some smart and critical observations about social justice, and embracing an ideology like feminism, and life in general.
 She brings up important points and social events that we could probably all benefit from thinking about more critically and understanding in new ways.
 The bad points are that it is full of soundbites that lack real depth, and in that way it is also not very literary.
 It reads more like a Ted Talk, and she is constantly essentializing–to the degree that her insights are often inaccurate and/or misleading.
 There are straw man arguments throughout.

 If you think the Crispin has miscategorized the term, and that feminism is still useful, then Crispin’s book will fall short as a manifesto.

 Here are some lines that stood out to me (and a response):